infosecual/nosy-v2-example/README.md

-# nosy-v2
+# nosy-v2-example
-Nosy Neighbor - autonomous fuzzing for Go projects
+This repo contains example go code to test Nosy Neighbor, an autonomous fuzzer for Go projects